“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 Let’s say that we want to start a concert series or festival in a town that we feel would embrace our music – we’ve got a powerful idea for our event, a well-written proposal, and an itemized budget.

-That non-profit organization would then submit grant applications to potential funders to underwrite costs such as artist fees, insurance, performance rights and advertising.
-In such instances, we’d usually write the bulk of the grant proposals that an organization submits and not burden their staff – they’d just edit what we write.
+The non-profit we partner with would then submit grant applications to potential funders to underwrite costs such as artist fees, insurance, performance rights and advertising.
+In such instances, we’d usually write the bulk of the grant proposals that an organization submits and not burden their staff – they’d just review and edit what we write.

 Strategy No. 2: Non-Profit Organizations as Fiscal Agents